PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 ## Managing Global concurrency limits and rate limits

-You can create, read, edit, and delete concurrency limits via the Prefect UI.

-When creating a concurrency limit, you can specify the following parameters:

-- **Name**: The name of the concurrency limit.
-This name is also how you'll reference the concurrency limit in your code.
-Special characters, such as `/`, `%`, `&`, `>`, `<`, are not allowed.
-- **Concurrency Limit**: The maximum number of slots that can be occupied on this concurrency limit.
-- **Slot Decay Per Second**: Controls the rate at which slots are released when the concurrency limit is used as a rate limit.
-This value must be configured when using the `rate_limit` function.
-- **Active**: Whether or not the concurrency limit is in an active state.

 ### Active vs inactive limits

 Global concurrency limits can be in either an `active` or `inactive` state.